seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 ✅ Config loaded OK
 ```

-If you see that, your secrets pipeline is solid: no hardcoded keys, no silent failures, fail-fast on misconfiguration.
-Now edit `.env` one more time and paste your **actual** OpenAI key in — Step 5 needs it to make a real network call.
+If you see that, edit `.env` one more time and paste your **actual** OpenAI key in — Step 5 needs it to make a real network call.

----

 ### Step 5 — The "Dial Tone" Script